Skip to main content

 grep -r "sk_live\|sk_test\|SUPABASE_SERVICE_ROLE\|password\s*=" --include="*.ts" --include="*.tsx" --include="*.js" src/

-If this returns anything in a file that is not .env.local, you have a problem.
+If this returns anything in a file that is not .env.local, you have a problem that needs fixing immediately.

 Browser DevTools audit

-Open your deployed app, press F12, and check:
+Open your deployed app, press F12, and check three things:

 • Network tab: Are there excessive requests on page load?
 Are any requests sending credentials in URL parameters?

-• Console tab: Are there error messages leaking internal details?
+• Console tab: Are there error messages leaking internal details like database structure or API endpoints?

 • Application tab: What is stored in localStorage or sessionStorage?
-Are there tokens or sensitive data?
+Are there tokens or sensitive data persisted in the browser?

 When to Hire a Professional

-DIY audits catch the obvious issues.
-But if your app handles payments, stores personal data, or is growing beyond a side project, a professional audit is worth the investment.
+DIY audits catch the obvious problems.
+But if your v0 app handles payments, stores personal data, or is growing beyond a side project, a professional audit is worth the cost.

 Side project, no user data Sufficient Not needed